-Hanoi is a loud, chaotic, energetic city best explored on foot.
-You would be wise to prepare for a sensory overload.
-Hanoi will test your patience and alertness time and time again.
-Although it is an exciting and vibrant city to visit, we think 2 days is more than enough time to get in, see the sights and move on!
-This Hanoi itinerary is quick, efficient and action packed.
+Hanoi is a loud, chaotic and energetic city best explored on foot.
+Although it is an exciting and vibrant city to visit, we think 2 days is enough time to get in, see the sights and move on to Vietnam’s more beautiful tourist favorites.
+This 2 days Hanoi itinerary is efficient and action packed.

 *Please note this post may contain affiliate links.
 If you click on one of them, we may earn a small commission at no extra cost to you!
 We recommend only products we use and as always, all ideas or opinions expressed in this post are entirely ours.
 Thank you for the support and happy travels!*